Thora Birch: 1999–2003: Transition to adult roles

-Following the success of American Beauty, Birch appeared in two films released in 2000: low-budget drama The Smokers, in which Birch was called "a scene-stealer" by The Hollywood Reporter, and Dungeons & Dragons, a poorly-received adaptation of the fantasy role-playing game of the same name.
+Birch starred in two films released in 2000: low-budget drama The Smokers, in which she was called "a scene-stealer" by The Hollywood Reporter, and Dungeons & Dragons, a poorly-received adaptation of the fantasy role-playing game of the same name.
 British horror film The Hole came next, where she starred as Liz, a devious schoolgirl who lures a group of her friends into an underground bunker.
 In a mixed review for Variety, Derek Elley stated that Birch gave "an effectively creepy lead [performance]", but called the film "clunky" in its "attempt to merge the psychothriller and teen movie genres".

 Birch's next project was the satirical 2001 comedy Ghost World, directed by Terry Zwigoff.
 Based on the graphic novel of the same name, the film was released to an enthusiastic critical reception and developed a loyal cult following.
 James Berardinelli found Birch's part to be her "first effectively developed role" since American Beauty, commending the actress for the "quirkiness [and the] underlying sense of melancholy and ennui" in her portrayal of Enid Coleslaw.
 Meanwhile, A. O. Scott said in his appraisal for The New York Times:

 Thora Birch, whose performance as Lester Burnham's alienated daughter was the best thing about American Beauty, plays a similar character here, with even more intelligence and restraint.
 Enid's capacity for scorn is unlimited: her plucked eyebrows might illustrate a dictionary entry for "supercilious," and her quiet voice shoots darts of sarcasm in every direction.

 Birch received various accolades for Ghost World, including a nomination for the 2002 Golden Globe Award for Best Actress.

 In 2003, she appeared as the title character in the biographical television film Homeless to Harvard: The Liz Murray Story, starring as a young woman who, after becoming homeless at 15 amid personal tragedies, decides to finish her schooling.
 Birch's performance earned her a nomination for the Emmy Award for Outstanding Lead Actress that year.

 2004–2012: Independent films

-Birch played a supporting role in Silver City, a political satire directed by John Sayles, which premiered at the 2004 Cannes Film Festival.
+Birch had a supporting role in Silver City, a political satire directed by John Sayles, which premiered at the 2004 Cannes Film Festival.
 The independent feature received mixed reviews, but Empires Angie Errigo thought Birch's portrayal of whistleblower Karen Cross was "terrific".
 She co-starred in the crime drama Slingshot (2005) the following year, with Variety stating that her "standout" performance "commands attention".